Server Settings

 Inactive sessions

 Specify how Password Depot Enterprise Server should handle inactive connections.
 For example, you can define that clients should be disconnected from the server after a specific time of inactivity.
-In addition to that, that is if you activate this option, you can also specify that the database should be closed and users should be logged out.
+In addition to that, if you activate this option, you can also specify that the database should be closed and users should be logged out.

 Logging